D3Former: Debiased Dual Distilled Transformer for Incremental Learning: : Debiased Dual Distilled Transformer

 \subsection{Reducing the Bias in the Logits}

-In incremental phases, a small set of exemplars are stored for old tasks data due to memory constraints.
-However, current task samples outnumber old tasks exemplars in each phase leading to a strong bias towards new classes.
-Different from \cite{bic} and \cite{ssil}, we view the inherent class imbalance as a long tail distribution in every incremental phase where the current tasks data can be treated as frequent classes and old tasks data as rare classes.

-An intuitive approach to reduce bias involves placing more emphasis on rare classes during the learning process.
+In incremental phases, a small set of exemplars are usually stored for old tasks data due to memory constraints.
+However, current task samples outnumber old tasks exemplars in each phase leading to a strong bias towards new classes.\\ An intuitive approach to reduce bias involves placing more emphasis on rare classes during the learning process.
 This can be easily implemented using a simple logit adjustment strategy \cite{logit}.
 Logit adjustment adds an appropriate offset to the output logits thereby increasing the margin between rare and frequent classes.
 The offset can be calculated as $\tau \log \pi_y$, where $\tau$ is a hyperparameter that controls the adjustment strength, $\pi_y$ is the estimated prior for class $y$.
 Class priors are approximated as the frequency of each class in the dataset.
-However, in our case, since old classes exemplars are equal and new classes samples are also equal in number, there are only two class priors $\{\pi_o, \pi_n\}$.
+However, in our case, since the number of exemplars from the old classes are equal and the number of samples from each new classes samples are also equal, there needs to be only two class priors $\{\pi_o, \pi_n\}$.
 The class priors for old and new classes are calculated as follows:

+Where $c_o$ are the old classes, and $c_n$ are the new classes.
 Thus, the cross-entropy loss can be modified by including the logit adjustment offsets as:

 where $\mathcal{T}$ is the class labels set, and $f_y(\bm{x})$ is the cosine normalized logits for an input sample $\bm{x}$.
 Cosine normalization helps in further reducing bias towards new classes samples \cite{lucir,cos}, and computed as: